Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 ### 5/27/2023

-Worked on new algorithm, helped plan it out
+Worked on new algorithm and redesigned the data structure.

 ### 5/28/2023

-Continued work on new algorithm
+Continued work on new algorithm and data stucture.

 ### 5/29/2023

-Worked on mouseClicked(); needs debugging
+Worked on mouseClicked(); and the underlieing connection methods which needs debugging.

 ### 5/30/2023

 Continued to work on the error; figured out what it is but no progress.
 Update: Removed both errors from program, first error caused by variables being placed in the wrong location, second error caused by missing code protecting against null cases and a missing '!'

+### 6/1/2023
+Fixed the new junction issue partially, the junctions now work for where there are only a single layer of junctions and no interconnection between junction sets.
+I am not able to redesign the entire algorithm to fix this in 12 hours.

 ## Dylan Ma